 1. Location, location, location!

-A big challenge for most people is that you can’t just start building a tiny house wherever you want.
+A big challenge for most people when buying a tiny house is that you can’t just start building a tiny house wherever you want.
 Consider the zoning ordinances in your desired area before you get excited about buying a mini home.
 Get a thorough understanding of the legal restrictions in your place.

 Some towns allow accessory dwelling units.
 Mostly, you are allowed to park your tiny home temporarily in some places but must keep moving every two weeks or so.
 At this point, it’s best to look for tiny home communities where zoning laws allow.
 This can make buying a tiny house preferable to building one.